 So What Is Single Touch Payroll?

 Businesses used to report their wage activity once a year but with STP all businesses will need to submit a digital report to the Australian Taxation Office (ATO) every time they run a payroll.
-So instead of finalising your payroll records and reporting at the end of the financial year, from next month all businesses will need to report every payday.
+So instead of finalising your payroll records and reporting at the end of the financial year, from July 2019 all businesses will need to report every payday.

 How Does This Affect Payroll Reporting Requirements?

-One of the other stipulations of the STP regulations is that businesses will need to report online using compliant payroll, accounting or business management software.
+One of the other stipulations of the STP regulations is that business owners will need to undertake STP reporting online using compliant payroll, accounting or business management software.
 You will need to report in a specific format called Standard Business Reporting (SBR).
 If you are already using STP compliant accounting software such as Xero, MYOB, Quickbooks or Reckon, then the process is quite simple once it has been setup.
 However, if you have previously used paper forms to report your payroll activity then you will need to change software or find a service provider who can do this for you.
 Contact our accounting software support team to discuss the options available.